Faith, trust, lack of access to quality care lead resurgence in religious healing among Arab Muslims

 Those fears are not lessened by the popularity of television programming making extravagant promises for religious healing.
 On the Al-Hakika channel, Sheikh Mohammed Al-Hashimi, the founder of Al-Hashimi centers of natural herbs in 22 countries, suggests his methods may cure everything from cancer and AIDS to diabetes and hypertension.
 Much of the programming consists of users of Al-Hashimi centers witnessing how they have been healed after spending huge amounts of money on conventional doctors and wasting years suffering from their various diseases.

 There are such practitioners among many of the world’s religions.
-In Christianity, it is referred to as “the health-and-wealth gospel.”
+In Christianity, it is referred to as

 When the hoped-for healing does not take place, individuals are often left either abandoning their faith, and losing the social support system and other benefits of religion that can help them through medical crises, or struggling with guilt and self-blame as if their condition was the result of a lack of faith or divine favor.